Nupentin Capsules is a brand of medicine containing the active ingredient gabapentin.

 - any recent attempts of self-harm

-Tell your doctor if you feel Nupentin is not helping your condition.
+Tell your doctor if you feel Nupentin/Nupentin Tabs is not helping your condition.
 Your doctor may need to change your medicine.

-Tell your doctor if, for any reason, you have not taken Nupentin exactly as prescribed.
+Tell your doctor if, for any reason, you have not taken Nupentin/Nupentin Tabs exactly as prescribed.
 Otherwise, your doctor may change your treatment unnecessarily.

 Things you must not do

-Do not use Nupentin to treat any other conditions unless your doctor tells you to.
+Do not take Nupentin/Nupentin Tabs to treat any other complaints unless your doctor tells you to.

-Do not give Nupentin to anyone else, even if they have similar symptoms to you or have the same condition as you.
+Do not give Nupentin/Nupentin Tabs to anyone else, even if their symptoms seem similar to yours or they have the same condition as you.